geoflows/dclaw/docs/index.md

 # D-Claw

 D-Claw is a software library for the simulation of dense granular flows over spatially variable topography.
 D-Claw builds on [clawpack](https://www.clawpack.org/), is written in Fortran, and has a python wrapper.
+The code is hosted on [code.usgs.gov](https://code.usgs.gov/claw/dclaw) and mirrored on [github](https://github.com/geoflows/dclaw).

 D-Claw is supported on Linux/Unix only.